ajsmith/docker-volume-backup/README.md

 # docker-volume-backup

-A very simple way to back up volumes from Docker containers.
+A simple backup tool for backing up volumes from Docker containers.

 When I say simple, I mean it.
 For now, this is basically just a Fedora image with tar installed.
 In the future, I may add helper scripts, and container